fearnworks/GraphCap/README.md

 ### Integration

-- The server component uses the GraphCap library for core functionality
+- The server component uses the graphcap library for core functionality
 - The UI communicates with the server through a client/server relationship
 - Users interact primarily through the UI, while developers can access all components directly